 Overview

 Crom Estate sits on the tranquil shores of Upper Lough Erne in County Fermanagh, Northern Ireland.
-Managed by the National Trust, the 2,000‑acre demesne is one of the island’s most important nature‑conservation areas.
-It boasts the largest remaining block of native oak woodland in Northern Ireland, extensive reed‑fringed lakes, wildflower meadows and a network of islands that support a remarkable diversity of flora and fauna.
-Visitors regularly spot red squirrels, pine martens, otters and all eight native bat species, while the estate’s rare lichens and the blue‑eyed grass (a plant found only in Fermanagh) underline its ecological value.
+Managed by the National Trust, the demesne (approximately 2,000 acres according to the Trust – some sources list 1,350 acres) is one of the island’s most important nature‑conservation areas.
+It contains the largest remaining block of native oak woodland in Northern Ireland, extensive reed‑fringed lakes, wildflower meadows and a network of islands that support a remarkable diversity of flora and fauna.
+Visitors regularly spot red squirrels, pine martens, otters and all eight native bat species, while the estate’s rare lichens and the blue‑eyed grass – a plant found only in Fermanagh – underline its ecological value.

 The estate is also a cultural landscape.
 The ruins of Old Crom Castle, a 17th‑century tower house, overlook the water, and the grand 19th‑century Crom Castle (private, not open to the public) adds a dramatic backdrop.
 Designed by landscape architect W.S.
 Gilpin, the grounds blend formal gardens, a historic walled garden, a bowling green and a series of walking routes that lead to spectacular lake viewpoints.